slab14/IoT_Sec_Gateway/README.md

 - Device 3: "Node_1" emulates an IoT device (IP address: 10.1.1.2)

-## Steps for running the experiment in CloudLab
+## Steps for running the experiment in CloudLab using snort middlebox

   - **1) Initial setup**
       - Run the following command on all 3 nodes: